SM1LE21/Portfolio/README.md

 ```

 ## Current Status and Future Plans
 The project is still in development.
-Some features, such as mobile navigation, are not yet perfect, and not all of my projects are displayed.
+Some features, such as mobile navigation, are not perfect yet, and not all of my projects are displayed.
 I have chosen not to include projects done for clients or employers to avoid detailing work that is not my intellectual property.

 Future updates will include: